Menu

 What is the best time to visit Nafplio?

-The best time to visit Nafplio is during spring (April-May) and fall (September-October) when temperatures are comfortable in the mid-70s, crowds are minimal, and hotel prices are reasonable.
-Summer brings peak crowds and 90°F+ heat, while winter offers mild 60°F weather perfect for exploring ancient sites without the crowds.
+The best time to visit Nafplio is spring (April-May) and fall (September-October) when temperatures are comfortable, crowds minimal, and prices reasonable.
+Summer brings peak crowds and 90°F+ heat, while winter offers mild weather perfect for exploring ancient sites.

 How do I get to Nafplio from Athens?